Tag (game): Nalugu Rallu Aata

 In Nalugu Rallu Aata (Four-stones game), four players stand in four quadrants of a square, with "it" restricted to moving in the borders between the quadrants.
 There are four stones in the middle of the square, and the objective is for each player on the team of four to get a stone and then return to their own quadrant without being tagged.

 Paintball

 Paintball is a sport in which players use compressed air guns (called paintball markers) to tag other players with paint-filled pellets.
 Games are usually played on commercial fields with a strict set of safety and gameplay rules.

-Seven stones

-In seven stones (known by several other names in India, such as Lagori), the attacking team throws a ball at a pile of seven stones in order to topple them, and then tries to reconstruct the pile as fast as possible.
-The defensive team can throw the ball at the attackers to eliminate them.

 Sock tag

 A tube sock is filled with a small amount of flour in the toe of the sock; the sock is then gripped by the leg hole and wielded as a flail.
 Striking a player with any part of the sock counts as a tag.
 When the sock strikes the player, the impact releases enough flour to leave a mark which serves as proof that the player was tagged.